Reopen NYC: UFT pushes to delay reopening due to positive cases

 The teachers' union once again is threatening to delay the start of the school year after more teachers tested positive for the virus.

-With students in New York City due to head back to classrooms in just 10 days, positive COVID-19 test results among 19 teachers and school employees are sparking concerns.
+With students in New York City due to head back to classrooms, positive COVID-19 test results among 22 teachers and school employees are sparking concerns.

 Teachers returned to class Tuesday and were urged to get tested ahead of time, with the city's Test and Trace randomized testing set to begin on October 1.